ivirtex/vulkan-hover-docs/vscode_ext/vulkan_man_md_pages/VkDebugReportFlagBitsEXT.md

   violated a valid usage condition of the specification.

-- `VK_DEBUG_REPORT_WARNING_BIT_EXT` specifies use of Vulkan that **may** expose an app bug.
+- `VK_DEBUG_REPORT_WARNING_BIT_EXT` specifies use of Vulkan that **may** expose an application bug.
 Such cases may not be immediately harmful, such as a fragment shader outputting to a location with no attachment.
   Other cases **may** point to behavior that is almost certainly bad when unintended such as using an image whose memory has not been filled.
 In general if you see a warning but you know that the behavior is intended/desired, then simply ignore the warning.

 - `VK_DEBUG_REPORT_PERFORMANCE_WARNING_BIT_EXT` specifies a potentially
   non-optimal use of Vulkan, e.g. using